Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah.

-And wiki wiki wiki.
+And wiki, wiki, wiki.

-And I break it down.
+And break it down.

 We didn't get heaps of success or anything from that.
-But throughout an acting career spanning from 1948 to 1969.

 Why aren't you saying that right?